apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-wildfly/README.md

 Installation notes
 ------------------

-**JBoss Wildfly / EAP**
-If you are deploying the application in a Wildfly 8.x or an EAP 6.4, make sure you add the Wildfly / EAP controller and domain base module dependencies (provided by the server) into your application's classpath, by creating file or adding the following module dependencies in *jboss-deployment-descriptor.xml*:
+If you are deploying the application in a Wildfly 8.X or an EAP 6.4, make sure you add the Wildfly / EAP controller and domain base module dependencies (provided by the server) into your application's classpath, by creating file or adding the following module dependencies in *jboss-deployment-descriptor.xml*:

         <jboss-deployment-structure>